 Theoretically, enterprise service management can include any of the 34 practices included in the ITIL 4 body of service management best practice guidance.
 The reality is, however, that as with the adoption of ITIL within IT is that some practices are more popular – in adoption terms – than others.

-The aforementioned AXELOS and ITSM.tools survey found the most commonly shared service management capabilities to be:
+The aforementioned Axelos and ITSM.tools survey found the most commonly shared service management (or enterprise service management) capabilities to be: